JakeWharton/pidcat/README.md

     ./pidcat.py com.oprah.bees.android

-Here is an example of the output when running for Twitter and Google Plus
+Here is an example of the output when running for the Google Plus app:

 ![Example screen](screen.png)